rutvikk99/login-and-registration-form/README.md

 5 errors.php - to display the errors.
 6 style.css -styling the page.

 step 3:-Create a database called form.
-In the formdatabase, add a table called users.
+In the form database, add a table called users.
 The users table will take the following 5 fields.
 You can create this using  PHPMyAdmin. id  - auto increment, primary key